 First things first, find out why your Flybe flight was delayed.

-Depending on the circumstances, you may be entitled to compensation.
+Depending on the circumstances, you may be entitled to flight delay compensation.

 If you missed your connecting flight because your first Flybe flight was delayed, you should head to the Customer Service desk at the airport or contact Flybe directly.